-3. Author3: My story is situated in a critical stance which for me would enable the necessary “..analysis and evaluation” .
+3. Author3: My story is situated in a critical stance..
 From my research paradigm, to questions, engaging participants, ethics, data, reports, results and context, I held a critical focus into the indigenous knowledge and western science curriculum integration.
 Such integration would inevitably be hampered by the seemingly incoherent nature of the knowledge systems similar to the incoherence between traditional and Christian worldviews that I experienced during my growing up.
-My research focused on my need (and the pedagogical need) to understand some of these challenges from a scientific point of view.
-As a science educator, my personal dilemmas and the dilemmas observed in my learners made me convinced of the need to inquire into the nature of prior knowledge that learners bring into the classroom.
-I envisaged that this would help in reconcili the knowledge systems and facilitate smooth cultural border crossing for the learners. border–crossing would enable learners to easily grasp western science concepts – as it had done for me.
-The research had potentially sensitive issues hence conventional ethics applications to the university, department of education, the school principals and parents were duly done.
-A conventional scientific approach was my starting point.
-Sensitive and controversial issues have the potential to divert the focus of participants.
-It was thus important to raise concerns and extract knowledge positions tactfully in order to limit distortions brought about by dilemmas in the learners which I knew of through my personal experiences.
-With this in mind, during my engagements with the learners, I found it imperative to inculcate a culture of tolerance amongst the learners in line with the Ubuntu concept.
-My own story made me realise the need to adopt such an approach in order to reconcile knowledge positions in the classrooms.
+My research focused on my pedagogical needs to understand some of these challenges from a science education research perspective.
+As a science educator, my personal dilemmas, and those observed in my learners convinced me of the need to inquire into the nature of my learners’..
+I envisaged that this would facilitate a harmonious co-existence of different knowledge systems and smooth ‘cultural border crossing’ for the learners, and how as a teacher I could be a ‘cultural guide’ between cultural knowledge and school science knowledge (Aikenhead, 1996).

+The research had potentially sensitive issues.
+With this in mind, during my engagements with the learners, I found it imperative to inculcate a culture of tolerance amongst the learners in line with Ubuntu, and with my own story.
+I therefore included discussions and debates as data collection techniques.
+It was also important for me to preside and guide these discussions in order for harmony to prevail.
+My methodology was therefore influenced, to some extent, by my personal story.
 It was enlightening to observe how the learners respected and appreciated the viewpoints of others (shaped by their own stories), a sign that a harmonisation of epistemologies was indeed not impossible to achieve.

+Synthesis from our story approach

 In reflecting on our projects together we draw on the work of Heather Fraser (2004), identifying themes that describe what each of us brought into the study context.

-Author2 brought into her study the experience of a rural upbringing where relationships were primary.
+Author2 brought into her study the experience of a rural upbringing where language and relationships were primary.
 Schooling expanded her understanding of the world, making her aware that there is no one ‘way of being’ in the world.
 Her research questions were exploratory and her methodology collaborative - allowing the status of participant in the research field.